likeuntomurphy/graphql-bundle/README.md

 ## How it works

-The entire GraphQL schema is built at **container compile time** through a series of compiler passes — no schema is constructed or rebuilt at runtime.
-The bundle scans for services tagged with `graphql.global_object_manager`, uses reflection to inspect your PHP classes, and registers every object type, input type, connection type, enum, query field, and mutation field as tagged service definitions in the container.
-Manager interfaces declare what operations each type supports (read, create, update, delete, list), and the compiler passes generate the corresponding schema elements automatically.

-At runtime, the `TypeRegistry` resolves types lazily via a `ServiceLocator`.
-Types are instantiated only when first accessed during query execution, not upfront.
-This means the compiled container holds the full schema definition, but individual type objects are created on demand — keeping memory usage proportional to the query being executed rather than the total schema size.
+The schema is a container artifact.
+Every object type, input type, connection, enum, query field, and mutation field is registered as a tagged service definition by a compiler pass — there is no schema assembly, reflection scan, or attribute parsing at request time.

+- **Compile once, serve many.** The schema is built during container compilation and cached with the container.
+Production deploys warm it; requests consume it.
+- **Zero per-request discovery.** Managers, types, and field handlers are already wired as services or service-locator entries by the time a request arrives.
+The resolver just asks the container.
+- **Lazy type instantiation.** `TypeRegistry` resolves types through a `ServiceLocator`, so individual type objects are only materialized when a query actually touches them.
+Memory scales with the query, not the schema.
+- **Debuggable via standard tooling.** `debug:container graphql.type.*`, `graphql.mutation.field.*`, and `graphql.global_object_manager` show you the live schema.
+Nothing is hidden in a runtime registry.
+- **Symfony-native extension.** Attributes autoconfigure managers, compiler passes generate schema elements, standard service decoration overrides them.
+No parallel DI, no custom kernel.

-The bundle is **persistence-agnostic** — and more broadly, data source–agnostic.
-The only contract for a global object is implementing `GlobalObjectInterface`, which requires a single `getId()` method.
-A manager is free to read from a database, a document store, a REST API, a federated GraphQL service, an in-memory fixture, or anything else; the bundle doesn't know or care whether the manager persists anything at all.
+The bundle is also **data-source agnostic.** The only contract for a global object is `GlobalObjectInterface::getId()`.
+A manager can read from a database, a document store, a REST API, a federated GraphQL service, an in-memory fixture, or anything else — the bundle doesn't know or care whether it persists anything at all.

 ## Design principles